Corolla S Engine Oil Change Guide

 Then you can clean the oil drain bolt, clean the oil drain hole and replace the oil drain plug.

-Tighten the oil drain bolt in the clockwise direction to just past hand tight or about 20 to 25 ft-lbs of torque.
+Tighten the oil drain bolt in the clockwise direction to just past hand tight.

 Be careful with how tight you screw in the oil drain bolt, some oil sump pans are soft aluminum and can be cracked or the threads can be damaging by using too much torque.